 VLOOKUP is one of the most important lookup functions in Excel.
 The V stands for "vertical" which means you can use VLOOKUP to look up values in a table that's arranged vertically.

 Here we have a list of employees in a table.
 Let's use VLOOKUP to build a simple form that retrieves the information for a given employee based on their ID number.

-The first thing I'll do is create a named range for the data in the table, and a named range for the id that we'll be using to look things up.
-By using named ranges, our VLOOKUP formulas will be easier to understand, and easier to copy.
+The first thing I'll do is create a named range for the data in the table, and a named range for the ID that we'll be using to look things up.
+By using named ranges, our lookup formulas will be easier to understand and easier to copy.

 Now let's use VLOOKUP to get the first name.